Written by Ben for iqDynamics

 In the event of a crisis, critical business functions are unaffected and allow operations to resume with minimal disruption.

-HRM software from IQDynamics utilizes a cloud-based system that integrates a variety of functions such as payroll, employee time and attendance recording, and performance management just to name a few.
+HR tech software such as HRMS from IQDynamics utilizes a cloud-based system that integrates a variety of functions such as payroll, employee time and attendance recording, and performance management just to name a few.
 Being extremely scalable, this system is well-suited for fast-moving businesses in a variety of industries.
+If you’re worry about security, fear not, as iqDynamics have achieved ISO 27001 IT security standards in our on-premise and SaaS HR models.

 Employee welfare has always been one of HR’s primary concerns and in the current climate, more important than ever.